 У a matrix of counts or a DGEList object or a SummarizedExperiment containing counts.
 Rows represent genes and columns represent samples. design numeric matrix giving the design matrix for the genewise linear models.
 Must be of full column rank.
-Defaults to a single column of ones, equivalent to treating the columns as replicate libraries. dispersion numeric scalar, vector or matrix of negative binomial dispersions.
-Can be a common value for all genes, a vector of dispersion values with one for each gene, or a matrix of dispersion values with one for each observation.
-If NULL will be extracted from y, with order of precedence: genewise dispersion, trended dispersions, common dispersion. offset numeric matrix of same size as y giving offsets for the log-linear models.
-Can be a scalar or a vector of length ncol(y), in which case it is expanded out to a matrix. weights optional numeric matrix giving prior weights for the observations (for each library and gene) to be used in the GLM calculations. lib.size numeric vector of length ncol(y) giving library sizes.
+Defaults to a single column of ones, equivalent to treating the columns as replicate libraries. dispersion negative binomial dispersions.
+Can be a single value, or a vector of length $nrow(y)$, or a matrix of the same size as y.
+If NULL, will be extracted from y in this order of precedence: genewise dispersion, trended dispersions, common dispersion. offset offsets for the log-linear models containing log effective library sizes.
+Can be a single value, or a vector of length ncol(y), or a matrix of the same size as y.
+If NULL, then will be computed by getOffset(y). lib.size numeric vector of length ncol(y) giving library sizes.
 Only used if offset=NULL, in which case offset is set to log(lib.size).
-Defaults to colSums(y). prior.count average prior count to be added to observation to shrink the estimated log-fold-changes towards zero. start optional numeric matrix of initial estimates for the linear model coefficients. other arguments are passed to lower level fitting functions.
+Defaults to colSums(y). weights positive prior weights for the GLM fits.
+Can be a single value, or a vector of length ncol(y), or a matrix of the same size as y.
+If NULL, will be set to unity for all observations. prior.count average prior count to be added to observation to shrink the estimated log-fold- changes towards zero. start optional numeric matrix of initial estimates for the linear model coefficients. other arguments are passed to lower level fitting functions.